 YES.
 Audacia Capital (Ireland) plc is a publicly listed company and as such must comply with Irish business law and is subject to a full annual audit of accounts, management policies, and safeguards and controls.
 Financial year ends June 30th each year with audits required to be filed by March of the following year.
 Audacia latest audit can be obtained upon request to the Executive Board.

 Audacia Capital (Ireland) plc is the issuer only and does not manage the bonds.
 However as above we monitor the activity of each bond to ensure the funds are being used in accordance with the Bond mandate and the stated activity in the Bonds listing document.
 We can put investors in direct touch with the Bond owners but in general the Bond will always be valued at 1 unless there is any impairment.
 This means that £10,000 lent to the bond will always be worth £10,000 unless there is a declared impairment that affects the Bond's ability to repay its borrowings.
-Impairments, defaults or any material information that could affect an investors decision to buy or sell a listed security must be declared to the Exchange in a public notice.
+Impairments, defaults or any material information that could affect an investors decision to buy or sell a listed security must be declared to the Stock Exchange in a public notice.

 The short answer is NO. Audacia is the Bond issuer and favouring any bond over another would be a conflict of interests.
 If you are reliant on Audacia for the fund raising as well as issuing the bond then we are not the right company for you.
+We do however have extensive contacts in the fund raising space and are able to make introductions to third party businesses with which you can make your own commercial arrangements with.